RolnickLab/antenna-landing-page/README.md

 # ADP landing page

-This is the landing page for AMI Data Platform.
+This is the landing page for Antenna Insect Data Platform.
 The app was setup using [Next.js](https://nextjs.org/) and [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 We output as a static site using [Next Static Exports](https://nextjs.org/docs/pages/building-your-application/deploying/static-exports).

 ## System requirements